Koichi Sugiyama

 Koichi Sugiyama (すぎやま こういち, Sugiyama Kōichi) was a Japanese composer, conductor, and orchestrator.
-He was best known for composing the music for the Dragon Quest franchise, along with several other video games, anime, film, and television shows.
-Classically trained, Sugiyama was considered a major inspiration for other Japanese game music composers and was active from the 1960s until his death from septic shock.
+He was best known for composing for the Dragon Quest franchise, along with several other video games, anime, film, television shows, and pop songs.
+Classically trained, Sugiyama was considered a major inspiration for other Japanese game music composers and was active from the 1960s until his death in 2021.

 Sugiyama was also a council member of the Japanese Society for Rights of Authors, Composers, and Publishers (JASRAC), board member of the Japan Institute for National Fundamentals, and honorary chairman of the Japanese Backgammon Society.
-Prior to his death, he was given the Order of the Rising Sun and was named a Person of Cultural Merit by the Japanese government.
-He also engaged in politics and activism, such as the promotion of Japanese nationalism and the denial of Japanese war crimes.
+Prior to his death, the Japanese government honored him with Order of the Rising Sun and named him a Person of Cultural Merit.
+Sugiyama was also active in politics and activism, promoting ideas such as Japanese nationalism while denying Japanese war crimes.

 Career

 Early life and television career

 Sugiyama was born in Tokyo, Japan, on April 11, 1931.
 While growing up, Sugiyama's home was filled with music, which ultimately inspired his passion.
 In high school, he began to write various small musical works.
-He attended the University of Tokyo and graduated with full honors in 1958.
+He attended the University of Tokyo and graduated with full honors in 1956.
 He then went into the reporting and entertainment sections of Nippon Cultural Broadcasting.
-He also joined Fuji TV as a director that same year.
+He joined Fuji TV as a director in 1958.
 He left the station in 1965 to become a freelance director but had begun concentrating solely on musical composition and orchestration by 1968.

-During the late 1970s and early 1980s, Sugiyama composed for several musicals, commercials, pop artists, animated movies, and television shows, such as Science Ninja Team Gatchaman: The Movie, The Sea Prince and the Fire Child, and Cyborg 009.
+From the late 1960s to the early 1980s, Sugiyama composed for several musicals, commercials, kayōkyoku pop artists, animated movies, and television shows, such as Science Ninja Team Gatchaman: The Movie, The Sea Prince and the Fire Child, and Cyborg 009.
 He also assisted Riichiro Manabe with the composition for Godzilla vs. Hedorah, composing the record single of the soundtrack and conducting for some of the tracks.
+Sugiyama also wrote the 1976 single Heart Dorobō for the Japanese pop trio Candies.

+In a little known foray for Matsushita Electric, Sugiyama composed, arranged & conducted a track called Disco Check, for the fourth volume of Technics '80 Audio Inspection records, performed with 24 instruments by the Nova Studio Group.
+With these records not being for sale, this astonishing & innovative piece has probably rarely been heard outside the Technics dealers they were intended for, though copies do sometimes turn up second hand online.